 Nora Bucher, MD specializes in hematology and explains different types of blood cancers, their symptoms, and treatment options.
 Watch this video to learn more about blood cancers, how they are treated, and advancements in treatment options due to cancer research.

 Not everyone with leukemia experiences symptoms in the early stages, depending on the type of the disease (acute or chronic).
 While there are specific symptoms for each type of leukemia, there are some general signs and symptoms they have in common that you should be aware of.

 We understand you may be feeling overwhelmed with questions and concerns about your type of leukemia and all that it means.
-From second opinions and oncology nutritional services to our patients benefits representative and oncology social workers, the support specialists at Compass Oncology are here to help you during every step of your cancer journey.
+From second opinions to our patient benefit representatives and oncology social workers, the support specialists at Compass Oncology are here to help you during every step of your cancer journey.

-In addition to looking through our leukemia and lymphoma survivorship resources, we also encourage you to take advantage of both our Compass Oncology cancer support groups and other local cancer support groups in and around Portland, OR and Vancouver, WA.
+We also encourage you to take advantage of both our Compass Oncology cancer support groups and other local cancer support groups in and around Portland, OR, and Vancouver, WA.

 Our cancer care team has put together additional resources for leukemia survivors to help patients with their journey after cancer treatment.
 There are many organizations that can help patients with financial assistance and support for managing the side effects of treatment.
 Discover group gatherings, reading materials, and more.